-According to ABTA, nearly 10 million Britons travelled abroad in 2017 without any insurance, with insufficient insurance or didn’t take out the right travel insurance.
+According to ABTA, nearly 10 million Britons travelled abroad in 2017 without any insurance, with insufficient insurance or didn’t take out the right travel insurance policies.
 In this article, we examine:

 - What travel insurance covers

 - Whether travel insurance is compulsory

 Instead of opting for the cheapest travel insurance, you should always read its terms and conditions carefully as policies vary from insurer to insurer.
 Medical expenses Although an EHIC card entitles you to medical care in Europe, it isn’t valid in the rest of the world and doesn’t cover you for the costs of repatriation.
 It’s recommended that your travel insurance should cover you for £1 million of medical expenses in Europe or £2 million for other destinations.
 The main cover you should expect are:

 Loss, damage & theft of personal belongings